Michael J. Freeman: Leachim

 In 1974, he created Leachim, a 6 ft, 200 lb robot assistant teacher who Freeman programmed with the class curricula, as well as certain biographical information on the 40 students Leachim was programmed to teach.
 Leachim demonstrated that voice branching could be done quickly enough to replicated understandable speech (i.e. verbal output).
 This method combined phonemes, words, and sentences to form verbal responsive messages.
-Leachim was also programmed with biographical information on students, and to simulate 'infinite patience.'
+Leachim was also programmed with biographical information on students, and to simulate "infinite patience".
 Leachim was tested in a fourth-grade classroom in the Bronx, New York.
-In 1975, Leachim was reported stolen from the truck transporting Leachim back to New York from a one-hour appearance on The Phil Donahue Show, located in Chicago.
+In 1975, Leachim was reported stolen from the truck transporting it back to New York from a one-hour appearance on The Phil Donahue Show, located in Chicago.
 Lloyd's of London offered a $7,500 reward based on the insured value of $75,000.
 Corporate espionage was suspected.

 Touch-tone phone branching/automated phone menus

 In 1984, Freeman introduced a telephone branching technology with a recorded voice interactive messaging system, a process where callers hear menu options provided by an automated telephone attendant when a business is reached.
 The technology is officially called "automated phone menus" or "telephone branching."